-Our choice of software this time around was Reaper, and to my surprise we got a pretty good guitar sound when recorded direct from the USB.
+Our choice of software this time around was Reaper.
+And to my surprise, we got a pretty good guitar sound when recorded directly from the USB.

 To be honest, of all the modelers we review, this is one of the better amps in terms of sound and responsiveness.

 I also tried using the headphone jack out to Reaper, but it wasn’t quite as nice sounding as the USB.
 Overall, this amp records direct really well!